willdurand/ArvernOS/README.md

 - `ENABLE_SYS_DEBUG`
 - `ENABLE_USERLAND_DEBUG`

-There is also `ENABLE_ALL_DEBUG` to turn all debug logs on (which negatively impacts the performances).
+Protip: there is also `ENABLE_ALL_DEBUG` to turn all debug logs on (which negatively impacts the performances).

 ##### Stacktraces